 “Yes,” Maurice says.
 “Is that not something they would say?”

 I let myself relax.
 This isn’t as bad as I thought it was.
 “That wording is code, because they can’t ask that question for real.
 Everybody cheats.
-If any of us say “I have not cheated”, we will be lying our asses off.
+If any of us say, “I have not cheated”, we will be lying our asses off.
 Anybody watching us say it with a lie detector implant will know we’re full of shit.
 We all play dirty, every one of us.
 Well, except maybe for that bullshit team we played, the Whimsions.
 They don’t play dirty, which is why they lost so badly.”

 “I thought there’s a field AI to ensure there is no cheating.”